AK7iwi/DOC/Readme/README.md

-## I) To center text, can use HTML directly in the README:
+## I) How to center a text

+You can use HTML directly in the README

 ```markdown
 <div align="center">